-E. Sanitary Sewer Overflows
+F. Sanitary Sewer Overflows

 - 1. A Sanitary Sewer Overflow (SSO) is an overflow, spill, release, or diversion of wastewater from a sanitary sewer collection system designed to carry only sewage and prior to reaching the treatment plant.
 Sanitary sewer overflows include a) overflows or releases of wastewater that reach waters of the US, b) overflows or releases of wastewater that do not reach waters of the US, and c) wastewater backups into buildings that are caused by blockages or flow conditions in a sanitary sewer other a building lateral.
 SSOs are generally caused by high volumes of infiltration and inflow (I/I), pipe blockages, pipe breaks, power failure, and insufficient system capacity. - 2.
-Sanitary Sewer Overflow identification: The permittee shall identify all wastewater discharges, at locations not authorized as permitted outfalls that occur prior to the headworks of the wastewater treatment plant covered by this permit.
-The permittee shall submit, with the scheduled DMR Form, the following information for each discharge event at each source that occurs during the reporting period covered by the DMR Form: - 1.
-The cause of the discharge; - 2.
-Duration and volume (estimate, if unknown); - 3.
-Description of the source (e.g., manhole cover, pump station, etc.); - 4.
-Type of collection system that overflowed (i.e., combined or separate); - 5.
-Location by street address, or any other appropriate method; - 6.
-Date(s) and time(s) of event; - 7.
-The ultimate destination of the flow, e.g., surface water body, land use location, via municipal separate storm sewer system to a surface water body (show location on a USGS map or copy thereof); and
+All Sanitary Sewer Overflows are prohibited as unauthorized discharges from the collection system. - 3.
+Sanitary Sewer Overflow identification: The permittee shall identify all wastewater discharges, at locations not authorized as permitted outfalls, that occur prior to the headworks of the wastewater treatment plant covered by this permit.
+The permittee shall submit, with the scheduled DMR Form, the following information for each discharge event at each source that occurs during the reporting period covered by the DMR Form: - a.
+The cause of the discharge; - b.
+Duration and volume (estimate, if unknown); - c.
+Description of the source (e.g., manhole cover, pump station, etc.); - d.
+Type of collection system that overflowed (i.e., combined or separate); - e.
+Location by street address, or any other appropriate method; - f.
+Date(s) and time(s) of event;

-8. Corrective action taken and steps taken or planned to eliminate reoccurrence of discharge.
+- g.
+The ultimate destination of the flow, e.g., surface water body, land use location, via municipal separate storm sewer system to a surface water body (show location on a USGS map or copy thereof); and - h.
+Corrective action taken and steps taken or planned to eliminate reoccurrence of discharge.